Jump To Section:

 The Crieff & Strathearn Museum

-Set to open to the public on May 4th, 2024, Crieff and Strathearn Museum is located in the Old Town Hall after support from the community for a centre to share the history of Strathearn.
+Set to open to the public from Easter, Crieff and Strathearn Museum is located in the Old Town Hall after support from the community for a centre to share the history of Strathearn.
+Described as a Small Museum with a Big Story:

 "We want to make an inspiring venue to entertain and to educate, with displays, events, virtual and augmented reality, performances, story-telling, re-enactments, tours and films — to make a truly valuable community resource." - Crieff & Strathearn Museum website